SpandanSP/microservices-rabbitmq/README.md

-Author : Spandan Pramanik
+Author: Spandan Pramanik

-Description : A simple microservice project with RabbitMQ as messaging broker.
+Description: A simple microservice project with RabbitMQ as messaging broker.

 Project structure:
--broker [Communicates between publisher and consumer by sending and reciving messages from RabbitMQ] -publisher [Sends Messages to broker]
+1. broker [Communicates between publisher and consumer by sending and reciving messages from RabbitMQ]
+2. publisher [Sends Messages to broker]
--consumer [Recives message from broker]
+3. consumer [Recives message from broker]

 How to Run?
 1. Run RabbitMQ in a docker container on port 5672